thisispivi/Deep-Learning-Spotify/README.md

 In the second one the water bodies with null values aren’t removed from the dataset and each null value is replaced with the median of the column.

 In the third case the elements with null values are dropped from the dataset.

-Therefore some parts of the code are different for these approaches.
+Based on the approach chosen the code will be different.

-By removing null values we will have a more robust and highly accurate model despite the loss of data, while substituting null values with the median we don’t remove the outliers but we don’t lose and compromise the data.
+By removing null values we will have a more robust and highly accurate dataset despite the loss of data, while substituting null values with the median we modify the dataset but we don’t lose and compromise the data.

 As concerns the mean, in the dataset there are a lot of outliers, this fact affects the mean so it is not the best option.